 Learn all about Excel's lookup & reference functions such as the VLOOKUP, HLOOKUP, MATCH, INDEX and CHOOSE function.

 The VLOOKUP (Vertical lookup) function looks for a value in the leftmost column of a table, and then returns a value in the same row from another column you specify.

-The MATCH function returns the position of an item (Yellow) in a given range.
+The MATCH function returns the position of a value in a given range.

-The CHOOSE function returns a value from a list of values, based on an index number (4).
+The CHOOSE function returns a value from a list of values, based on a position number.